Health and Safety

 - Helping persons who want to lose body weight or achieve fitness.

 - Helping persons who have an eating disorder.

 - Helping student groups by providing relevant presentations or materials.

 - Helping athletes and active adults with nutrition-related topics and meal planning for competition.

-- Helping with specific health problems such as high blood pressure, diabetes and high cholesterol.
+- Helping with specific health problems such as high blood pressure, diabetes, and high cholesterol.

-- Gut issues or other medical concerns.
+- Helping with gut issues or other medical concerns.